drakkan/sftpgo/docs/check-password-hook.md

 You can combine the scopes.
 For example, 6 means FTP and WebDAV.

+You can disable the hook on a per-user basis.

 An example check password program allowing 2FA using password + one time token can be found inside the source tree [checkpwd](../examples/OTP/authy/checkpwd) directory.